gbgabiola/100DaysOfCode/r1-log.md

 ## Day 51: August 01, Wednesday
 **Today's Progress**: Review the procedure, controls and constructs of Computer Science.
 Finished the unit 2 of cs101.

+## Day 52: August 02, Thursday
+**Today's Progress**: Wasn't able to code, fix some drivers on my laptop.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: